micro/go-micro/README.md

 # Go Micro [![License](https://img.shields.io/:license-apache-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![GoDoc](https://godoc.org/github.com/micro/go-micro?status.svg)](https://godoc.org/github.com/micro/go-micro) [![Travis CI](https://api.travis-ci.org/micro/go-micro.svg?branch=master)](https://travis-ci.org/micro/go-micro) [![Go Report Card](https://goreportcard.com/badge/micro/go-micro)](https://goreportcard.com/report/github.com/micro/go-micro)

 Go Micro is a pluggable RPC framework for **microservices**.
 It provides the fundamental building blocks for writing distributed systems.
-It is part of [Micro](https://github.com/micro/micro), the microservice toolkit.
+It is part of the [Micro](https://github.com/micro/micro) toolkit.

 The **Micro** philosophy is sane defaults with a pluggable architecture.
 We provide defaults to get you started quickly but everything can be easily swapped out.
 It comes with built in support for {json,proto}-rpc encoding, consul or multicast dns for service discovery, http for communication and random hashed client side load balancing.

 Everything in go-micro is **pluggable**.
 You can find and contribute to plugins at [github.com/micro/go-plugins](https://github.com/micro/go-plugins).

-## The Features
+## Features

 Go Micro abstracts way the details of distributed systems and makes building microservices simple.
 Beneath the covers it provides a number of features.